 - Musical events

 We know that singing and listening to music can help people with dementia communicate, improve their mood and leave them feeling good about themselves.
 Many people with dementia are still able to enjoy music and sing long after they have started to lose their language abilities.
 Why not try one of Alzheimer’s Society’s magical evenings of Carols by Candlelight?
-With special Christmas readings from a host of celebrities and music from Alzheimer’s Society’s own Singing For the Brain choirs, these dementia friendly carol services take place between 3rd – 21st December 2016 across England and Northern Ireland.
-Got to http://www.alzheimers.org.uk/carolsbycandlelightto book your tickets.
+Go to http://www.alzheimers.org.uk/carolsbycandlelight to find your local Carol event.

 With a bit of planning, Christmas shopping doesn’t have to be too stressful.
 Shop in the morning when it’s quieter and you can take your time.
 A number of major retailers now have employees who are Dementia Friends in stores, including Argos, Barclays, Homebase, Lloyds Bank and M&S. So look for the badge and don’t be afraid to ask for help.

 The festive season doesn’t have to be the loneliest time of the year for people affected by dementia.
-Text GIFT to 70707 and donate £3 to Alzheimer’s Society.
+To learn more about ways in which you can help and should you wish to make a donation visit The Alzheimer’s Society.